devanooga/devanooga.com/_posts/2017-04-19-Annoying-Mastodon-Users-with-a-Bot.md

 Because of the recent influx of Japanese users on Mastodon, I wrote a bot to translate their toots to English.
 In doing so, I was able to annoy a large portion of the Mastodon user base unintentionally.
+If you're interested in learning a bit about writing a Mastodon bot, read on.

 <!--excerpt-->